SayedReda1/CTFs/README.md

 Hello there 👋 <br>Here is 0xS4Y3D

 I regularly participate in CTFs locally and globally.
-So I would like to share my writeups here in this repo. <br>
+So I would like to share my writeups & solvers here. <br>
 I hope this helps the community.

 <br>